-Tracey Quillen Carney, a proud native Delawarean, was born at the Dover Air Force Base, where her father was stationed toward the end of his active duty service in the Air Force.
+Tracey Quillen Carney, a proud native Delawarean, was born at the Dover Air Force Base, where her father was stationed toward the end of his active duty service.
 Her grandfather, Robert James Quillen, was a graduate of Dover High School.
-He later moved the family to historic New Castle, where Quillen Brothers Ford became an anchor of the community and where two generations of Quillens were raised.
+He and Tracey’s grandmother later moved the family to historic New Castle, where Quillen Brothers Ford became an anchor of the community and where two generations of Quillens were raised.

-A month after becoming the first lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends, after 15 years at the School, pointing to the “unique opportunity” presented for a partnership with John during his service as Governor.
-Prior to her work at Wilmington Friends, Tracey worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.
-Tracey’s work focused on writing, with projects from correspondence and press releases to commemorative legislation and speech prep.
+A month after becoming the First Lady of Delaware, Tracey left her job as a senior administrator at Wilmington Friends, after 15 years at the School.
+Previously, Tracey had worked for 15 years on the staff of then-Senator Joe Biden—both in the District Office in Wilmington, Delaware, and on the Judiciary Committee staff during Senator Biden’s term as chairman.

 Tracey has a B.A. from the University of Pennsylvania, where she earned summa cum laude and Phi Beta Kappa honors and received the Ronald J. Caridi Memorial Award for scholarship.
 She and John have two sons, raised in the City of Wilmington.
 Sam, 23, is a graduate of Clemson University and works in the finance industry; and Jimmy, 21, is a senior at Tufts University.